 To promote and foster understanding and stewardship of coastal ecosystems through research and education.
 The Coastal Research and Education Society of Long Island, was founded in the summer of 1996 by a group of experts in marine mammal science, environmental sciences, education and conservation.
-CRESLI was formed for the purposes of conducting research, providing educational experiences and promoting conservation of coastal ecosystems.
+CRESLI was formed for the purposes of conducting research, providing educational experiences, and promoting conservation of coastal ecosystems.
 Research and education are inextricably linked in all CRESLI activities.
-As such, CRESLI actively seeks cooperative alliances with researchers, educational institutions, and the participation of the public.
-Our pinniped and cetacean research projects, for example, utilize public whale watch cruises and seal walks as platforms for collecting data and educating the public at the same time.
+As such, CRESLI actively develops cooperative alliances with researchers, educational institutions, and the participation of the public.
+Our pinniped and cetacean research projects, for example, utilize public whale watch cruises and seal walks/cruises as platforms for educating the public and conducting research at the same time.
+We are an entirely volunteer-based organization.
+Become one of our volunteers!

 Commercial fishers, pleasure boaters, and the public at large have also been enlisted to provide sighting information used in population and distribution studies.
 This public participation has not only led to the finding that Long Island's coastlines provide a essential habitat for pinnipeds, cetaceans and sea turtles, but has also fostered greater awareness and appreciation of these animals and their habitats among fishers, boaters and the public.